About

-His photographic work appears in The New York Times, TIME, The New Yorker, Rolling Stone, Orion Magazine, Newsweek, Le Monde II and others throughout the world.
+My photographic work appears in The New York Times, TIME, The New Yorker, Rolling Stone, Orion Magazine, Newsweek, Le Monde II and others throughout the world.

-His grants and fellowships include, POV, The Economnic Hardship Reporting Project and is an Ochberg Fellow at Columbia Universities’ Dart Center for Journalism and Trauma.
-Jake holds an MFA in creative writing from Emerson College in Boston and teaches Visual Narratives at the Graduate School of Journalism at Columbia University as an adjunct professor.
+My grants and fellowships include, POV, The Economic Hardship Reporting Project and is an Ochberg Fellow at Columbia Universities’ Dart Center for Journalism and Trauma.
+I hold an MFA in creative writing from Emerson College in Boston.

-Portrait ©Marion Brun
+Portrait: ©Marion Brun

 Presentations and Lectures